mrenoch/dangerousgifts/content/references.md

 \bibitem{}
 Ellin, A. (2011, June 3).
 When a Child's Anxieties Need Sorting. _The New York Times_.
 Retrieved on June 24, 2015 from \url{http://www.nytimes.com/2011/06/05/fashion/when-a-childs-anxieties-need-sorting.html}.

 \bibitem{}
-Epstein, S. (1996).
-Impure Science: AIDS, Activism, and the Politics of Knowledge.
-University of California Press.

-\bibitem{}
 Evans, E. and Moses, J. (2011).
 "Interview with David Graeber", _The White Review_, Available at: \url{http://www.thewhitereview.org/interviews/interview-with-david-graeber}.